Who is the contact person for the Dual Degree Program?

 - Personalized advising relationship with a GSU Transfer Specialist...and more!

 *Keep in mind that some academic programs such as nursing, social work, and art are restricted based upon competitive standards.
-Inquire with a GSU Transfer Specialist for information.
+Inquire with a DDP Transfer Specialist for information.

 As a Dual Degree Program student, will I be guaranteed admission to Governors State University?